sini/nixkraken/docs/src/notes/caveats.md

 ## Long installation time

-GitKraken being closed source, **end users will always have to "build" the package** (by _build_, we mean to retrieve the artifacts and patch them for Nix).
+Because GitKraken is closed source, **end users will always have to "build" the package** (by _build_, we mean to retrieve the artifacts and patch them for Nix).
 Although this process is usually not very long, it is still longer than fetching a pre-built binary.

-Plus, there has been reports of "stuck" builds in the past.
+Plus, there have been reports of "stuck" builds in the past.
 This is most often due to a combination of several factors:

 - a slow internet connection
 - GitKraken's artifacts being 200MB+